 The In-Person Track (IPT) is a premium add-on, available to new, current, and past Dog Trainer Course students and graduates.
 In addition to all the student benefits and experiences included in the Dog Trainer Course, students who choose to add the In-Person Track also:

-- Travel twice for in-person learning intensives with Victoria and VSA faculty
+- Travel once for an in-person learning intensive with Victoria and VSA faculty

 - Are assigned a local professional mentor to shadow in their area

 - Attend live Cyber Classes with VSA faculty

 - Benefit from the fellowship, peer review opportunities, and networking of a class of students undergoing the same learning experience at the same time.

 Can I upgrade to the In-Person Track after I’ve already started the Dog Trainer Course?

 Yes.
 Any current Dog Trainer Course student can upgrade to add the In-Person Track during their studies.
 Students who upgrade to the IPT will have priority access to join the next available IPT class once its course dates are announced and IPT enrollment opens.
 Enrollment to the IPT opens periodically throughout the year and early access is given to currently enrolled DTC students and graduates before enrollment opens to the public.

 Can I upgrade to the In-Person Track after I graduate from the Dog Trainer Course?

 Yes.
 DTC graduates may upgrade and enroll in an In-Person Track class anytime up to one year following their date of graduation from the Dog Trainer Course.
 Graduates who completed the Dog Trainer Course more than one year prior to IPT registration may be eligible for IPT enrollment on a case-by-case basis.

 How long does it take to complete the In-Person Track?